ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `plaintext_input_share` is the Helper's `PlaintextInputShare`
 * `inbound` is the payload of the inbound `PrepareInit`

-This procedure determines the initial per-report `state`, as well as the initial `outbound` message to send in response to the Leader.
+This procedure determines the initial per-report `state`.
 If `state` is of type `Rejected`, then the Helper responds with

 ~~~ tls-presentation
 variant {